Nexmo/nexmo-spring-boot-starter/README.md

 ## Customize Nexmo Client Version

-By default, the Nexmo Spring Boot Starter will transitively define Nexmo Client to the latest version upon its release.
+By default, the Nexmo Spring Boot Starter will transitively define Nexmo Client to the latest version at its release.
 You can override this by adding a dependency on the Nexmo Client, bringing in `4.2.0` for example:

 For Gradle: